maxdribny/wintree/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/maxdribny/wintree)](https://goreportcard.com/report/github.com/maxdribny/wintree)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 `wintree` is a modern, cross-platform command-line tool for generating directory tree listings.
 Written in Go, it provides a single, dependency-free binary that runs on Windows, macOS, and Linux.
-It's designed to be fast, intuitive, and powerful, focusing on the most essential features like advanced filtering and easy output redirection.
+It's designed to be fast, intuitive, and simple, focusing on the most essential features like advanced filtering and easy output redirection.

 ## Key Features